scramjetorg/platform-docs/templates/README.md

 }
 ```

-:nerd_face:  If you would like to learn more about the configuration in TypeScript projects, please refer to the documentation on [TypeScript official website](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) and [ts-node official website](https://typestrong.org/ts-node/).
+🤓 If you would like to learn more about the configuration in TypeScript projects, please refer to the documentation on [TypeScript official website](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) and [ts-node official website](https://typestrong.org/ts-node/).

 - **dist** - this is a folder where the compiled JavaScript files will be stored.
 It will be created after running this script: `npm run build` together with compiled `index.js` file.